rperciaccante/HomeAssistant_OneControl_Discovery/README.md

 ### How it Works

 #### Downloading and installing
 Download the "flows.json" file.
-In your Node Red instance, from the hanburger menu, select "Import" and then "Select a file to import".
+In your Node Red instance, from the hamburger menu, select "Import" and then "Select a file to import".
 Select the "flows.json" file you downloaded, and import.

 #### About the Discovery process
 Please note that there are three tabs in this config: